monemone-org/mone_numpad/readme.md

 ##### desktop/xcodeProj
 * the xcodeproj for `desktop/hidapi` to helpe edit and build on Mac

 ##### desktop/monenumpad_desktop

-* The original C# POC test client app before I switched to develop `NotificationIcon`.
+The original C# POC test client app before I switched to develop `NotificationIcon`.

-* My original plan was to create a real desktop app to talk to monenum_pad via hidapi.
+My original plan was to create a C# desktop app to talk to monenum_pad via hidapi.
 I got the marshalling code working.
-However C# WinForm (or any C# Windows client framework) does not have any easy support to add an icon to the taskbar's notification area.
-The easiest way is still to use Win32.
-Therefore I created `NotificationIcon` instead and abandoned this project.
+However C# WinForm (or any C# Windows client framework) does not have easy support to add an icon to the taskbar's notification area.
+The easiest way is still Win32.
+So I created `NotificationIcon` instead and abandoned this project.